ChrisNeedham200/loadimpact-docs/jekyll/_v4/examples/correlating-tokens-dynamic-data-load-test.md

 ***

+<h2>Background</h2>

+Scripting examples on how to correlate dynamic data in your test script.
+Correlation is often required when using the Chrome Extension or HAR converter to generate your test script.
+This is due to the fact that those tools will capture session IDs, CSRF tokens, VIEWSTATE, wpnonce, and other dynamic values from your specific session.
+These tokens typically expire very quickly.
+This is one of the most common things that users will script for when testing user journeys across websites or web apps.

+***

 ## Correlation
 In a load testing scenario, correlation means extracting one or more values from the response of one request and then reusing them in subsequent requests.
 Often times this could be getting a token or some sort of ID necessary to fulfill a sequence of steps in a user journey.